sorakatsuki/minui-portmaster-for-miyoo-flip/README.md

 6. Copy the entire contents of the new `PORTS.pak` folder (the `PortMaster` folder will be missing) to the existing `PORTS.pak` folder on your SD card. **Overwrite any files when prompted.**
 7. Eject your SD card and insert it back into your MinUI device.

-### Full Update (Not Recommended)
+### Alternative Method

-This method replaces the entire `PORTS.pak` folder on your SD card with a new one.
-It is quicker, but it's not recommended as PortMaster settings and data will be lost.
-This method is only recommended if you are having issues after trying the Safe Update method.
+Follow the steps below to replace the entire `PORTS.pak` folder on your SD card with a new one.
+It is only recommended if you are having issues after trying the steps above.

 1. Mount your MinUI SD card to your computer.
-2. Download the latest [release](https://github.com/ben16w/minui-portmaster/releases) from GitHub.
-It will be named `PORTS.pak.zip`.
-3. Delete the entire old `PORTS.pak` folder from `/Emus/<PLATFORM>/` on your SD card.
+2. Delete the entire old `PORTS.pak` folder from `/Emus/<PLATFORM>/` on your SD card.
-4. Copy the new `PORTS.pak` folder (from the extracted zip) to `/Emus/<PLATFORM>/` on your SD card.
+3. Follow the steps in the [MinUI Installation](#minui-installation) section above to copy an updated `PORTS.pak` to your SD card.
-5. Eject your SD card and insert it back into your MinUI device.

-> [!IMPORTANT]
+> [!TIP]
 > This method may remove some dependencies required by your installed ports.
 If a port does not work after updating, launch PortMaster, go to **Manage Ports**, select the port that is not working, and choose **Reinstall**.
 This will restore any missing files for that port.

 ## Deep Sleep & Shutdown